 pdphilip/omniterm

-OmniTerm is a Laravel terminal UI toolkit that renders HTML + Tailwind-style classes into ANSI output.
-Includes truecolor with fallback, gradients, arbitrary RGB classes, and content-repeat fills, plus ready-made components like status messages, tables, progress bars, spinners, tasks, and a split-pa...
+Laravel terminal UI toolkit: write Artisan/CLI output as HTML with Tailwind-style classes and OmniTerm renders it to ANSI.
+Includes truecolor with fallback, gradients, arbitrary RGB, and content repeat, plus ready-made components like status messages, tables, progress bars, spinners, and live tasks.

 Terminal UI toolkit for Laravel